andrewt3000/web_development/README.md

 ### Node
-I chose node because I am a full stack developer and prefer to work in javascript.
+An advantage of node for full stack developers is using the same language on front and back end.

 I prefer Express for routing.
 Guide: [Routing](https://expressjs.com/en/guide/routing.html) [Using Middleware](http://expressjs.com/en/guide/using-middleware.html)